npodonnell/react-boiler-plate-2019/README.md

 # React Boiler Plate 2019

-The ultamite starting point for creating a modern webapp using industry-standard best practices
+The ultimate starting point for creating a modern webapp using industry-standard best practices

 ## Philosophy